Nemat Sadat

-Nemat Sadat (نعمت سادات), born in 1979, is an Afghan-American journalist, novelist, human rights activist, and former professor of political science at the American University of Afghanistan.
+Nemat Sadat, born in 1979, is an Afghan-American journalist, novelist, human rights activist, and former professor of political science at the American University of Afghanistan.
 Known for his debut novel The Carpet Weaver and his campaigning for LGBTQIA+ rights, particularly in the context of societal and cultural Islamic attitudes towards homosexuality in the Muslim world.
 Sadat is one of the first Afghans to have openly come out as gay and to campaign for LGBTQIA+ rights, gender freedom, and sexual liberty in Afghanistan.
 He has degrees from California State University, Fullerton, University of California, Irvine, Harvard Extension School, Columbia University, Oxford University and Johns Hopkins University.

 Early and personal life

 Sadat was born in Afghanistan during the Afghan-Soviet War.
 His family fled Afghanistan when he was eight months old.
 After living in Germany for a few years, they relocated again to the United States when he was 5.
 He grew up in southern California.
 His family maintained relationships with family and neighbors from Afghanistan, and kept closely to Afghan traditions.
 The prejudice that he experienced as an Afghan refugee, which intensified after 9/11, led him to maintain a strong Afghan identity, despite not growing up there.
 He never felt entirely at home in the United States.

 Sadat began to identify as gay when he was 23.
 He was living away from family in New York City.
 When he initially came out to his parents in his 30s, they urged him to repress his sexuality and date women.
 He came out publicly in 2013, which strained relations with his family.
 He has maintained a close relationship with his mother, while he is estranged from his father.
 His sister came to accept him after initial concerns about their family's safety.

 Sadat also came out as an ex-Muslim shortly after.
 After observing that LGBTQ rights are the most restricted in Muslim-majority countries, he concluded that Islam "conflicted with [his] humanistic orientation" and began identifying as an atheist.
 He now identifies himself as spiritual.

 Sadat lived in a homeless shelter for a time after coming out.
 His sister contacted him after giving birth, because she wanted him to meet his nieces.
 Hearing about his condition, his mother invited him to move in with her and work on his novel.